 There haven’t been any official announcements about changes to the story.
 The project is being marketed as a remake of the original trilogy instead of a new version.

-Conclusion: Sony’s God of War remake trilogy preserves and modernizes one of gaming’s most influential action franchises.
+In Conclusion, Sony’s God of War remake trilogy preserves and modernizes one of gaming’s most influential action franchises.
 The project is still under production, but its confirmation and Sons of Sparta’s immediate release imply a multi-format plan for the series’ future.